FarronF/limerick-council-meetings/meetings/2025/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th February 2025.md

 Cathaoirleach of any declaration of interest in any item due for discussion at the Meeting.

-No such interest was declared.---
+No such interest was declared.
+---
 2

 **3.**